NOTICE OF PRIVACY PRACTIS OF KAHUKU MEDICAL CENTER HAWAII HEALTH SYSTEMS CORPORATION

 We are required by law to:

-Please contact our Privacy Officer for any further information about the complaint process.
+Please contact our Compliance Officer for any further information about the complaint process.

-Please contact our Privacy Officer for any questions you may have, and for further information about anything in this Notice:
+Please contact our Compliance Officer for any questions you may have, and for further information about anything in this Notice:

 Compliance Office Kahuku Medical Center 56-117 Pualalea St., Kahuku, HI 96731